Want to grow weed at home?

 You will find varying advice on wattage of lights, with the maximum used by most growers being 1000W for the cultivation of Cannabis Sativa.
 More than 1000W will usually be harmful, but setups with lower wattages can work well.

-To gauge light emitted per square foot by a bulb or any other light source, look at a light or bulb’s lumens rating.
+A simple way to gauge light emitted per square foot by a non-LED bulb or any other non-LED light source: look at a light or bulb’s lumens rating.
 A marijuana crop needs luminosity of at least 3000 lumens per square foot.
 Although, for maximum productivity, you should provide 7000 to 10,000 lumens per square foot.

 A broader color spectrum lamp will tend to outperform a grow lamp with a higher lumen output.
-They need bright light, but it’s the blue and red parts of the visible light spectrum that plants actually absorb and use to photosynthesise
+They need bright light, but it’s the blue and red parts in particular of the visible light spectrum that plants actually absorb and use to photosynthesise.

 Sources of Light